 3. After the evaluation of tenders, the contracting authority may launch an electronic auction, if it was indicated previously in the notice launching the procedure.

 4. The winning tenderer shall be the one who submitted the most favourable tender according to the award criteria and whose tender shall be deemed valid.

-5. The contracting authority shall have the right to establish, in the notice launching the procedure, the objective method or the additional criterion according to Article 76(6)(a)-(d), on the basis of which he selects the most favourable tender, if the total score of several tenders calculated according to paragraph 1 is identical, or the amount of the lowest price or cost, applied as the sole award criterion, is the same in several tenders.
+5. The contracting authority shall have the right to establish, in the procurement documents, the objective method or the additional criterion according to Article 76(6)(a)-(d), on the basis of which he selects the most favourable tender, if the total score of several tenders calculated according to paragraph 1 is identical, or the amount of the lowest price or cost, applied as the sole award criterion, is the same in several tenders.
 Where no such method or criterion had been specified by the contracting authority, the tender which received higher score for the award criterion (having been given a different score) with the largest weight shall be deemed the most advantageous one, while in the case of the award criterion related to the lowest price, the contracting authority shall choose from the lowest tenders on the basis of a drawing held in the presence of a notary public.
 Moreover, the contracting authority shall have the right to hold a drawing in the presence of a notary public, if the most advantageous tender may not be identified on the basis of the method specified in this paragraph.